Bounce rate is the percentage of visitors who leave your website without visiting other pages

 Analyzing your website helps identify pain points you can address to reduce the bounce rate.

 For instance, you may find that a few of your web pages aren’t performing well.
-Now that could be due to several reasons: the copy, images, color scheme, or the CTA placement.
+Now that could be due to several reasons: the copy, images, color scheme, or the CTA placement on one page.

 Make your site mobile friendly

-The majority of users use mobile devices to surf online You must ensure your website is highly responsive.
-It is essential that your website can serve its mobile users.
+The majority of users use mobile devices to surf online.
+Mobile responsiveness is a ranking factor and you must ensure your website is highly responsive.
+It is essential that every page on your site can serve mobile users.

 Zyro makes it easy to create exceptional mobile-friendly websites.
 It has an AI-powered website builder that’s easy to use and has a number of helpful tools.

-With Zyro, you can get started with a pre-built website template that’s responsive and SEO-friendly.
+With Zyro, you can get started with a pre-built website template that’s responsive and SEO-friendly and will reduce user bounces.

 Ensure good navigation